White demographic decline: United States

 In 1998 research, Fordham University professor Tanya K. Hernandez outlined the potential for multiracial Americans to have their representative US census category "co-opted by the larger society as a mechanism for constructing a buffer class to maintain White privilege, in the midst of a growing concern with the demographic decline of White U.S. residents".
 Samuel P. Huntington's 2004 book Who Are We?
 The Challenges to America's National Identity addressed the emerging population change in the United States.
 In an analysis on Huntington's treatise, political demographer Eric Kaufmann wrote:

 Finally, Huntington considers the possibility of a white nationalist response to the changes taking place.
 He says that white nativism is a "plausible" response to white demographic decline, the cosmopolitan defection of the white elite and the fading power of the Anglo-Protestant core.

 By 2010, the Southern Poverty Law Center's 1,000 organizations listed within their "hate" and "nativist" archives predominantly involved politics referencing white demography.
 Arizona State University anthropologist Luis Plascencia wrote that "a common thread in many of these groups is the concern with the demographic decline of 'white' individuals".
 In 2009, Stanford University professor Eamonn Callan observed that:

 The slow but inexorable demographic decline of white Americans to the status of one minority among others has begun to register in popular consciousness, making it harder for anyone to suppose that American identity could still be white identity.

-In the mid-2010s, white people's demographic decline became increasing associated with politics in relation to the 2016 presidential election.
+In the mid-2010s, white people's demographic decline became increasingly associated with politics in relation to the 2016 presidential election.
 Donald Trump's policy positions and rhetoric were seen by some scholars as giving an outlet to anxiety based upon this changing white demography.
-Journalist Christopher Caldwell argued that perceived cultural celebration of the process had contributed to the political energies supporting candidate Trump.
+Conservative journalist Christopher Caldwell argued that perceived cultural celebration of the process had contributed to the political energies supporting candidate Trump.
 Caldwell wrote that "At the same time, white demographic decline has been accompanied in many quarters with official exultation.
 The promise is not to enrich white America with new ethnicities but to replace it."

 Research has predicted a rise in rhetoric regarding issues such as protectionism among white Americans, and particularly white evangelicals, in proportion with the ongoing percentage-share reduction of whites.
 This demographic decline has also been utilized by extremist commentators, such as explicit supporters of the "alt-right" or white supremacist movements.